sanosuke009/VeevaAssignment/README.md

 2. - [ ] The automation-framework module will hold all the reusable code and it will be shared to all 3 test modules.Test modules will hold their product specific codes that cannot be shared across.
 3. - [x] Dynamic use of browser binaries(Chrome,Firefox etc..) for web driver creation
 4. - [ ] Zero Usage of By class, if you are designing Page Object Model design pattern
-5. - [N/A] If you are using the Page Factory design pattern,PageFactory.initElements() should be called only in one place throughout the Framework.
+5. - [ ] If you are using the Page Factory design pattern,PageFactory.initElements() should be called only in one place throughout the Framework.
 It should not be called in each Page class constructor.
+> [!IMPORTANT]
+> NOT Applicable
-6. - [N/A] Use JSON/YAML file to maintain test data
+6. - [ ] Use JSON/YAML file to maintain test data
+> [!IMPORTANT]
+> NOT Applicable
 7. - [x] Use Cucumber Hooks effectively
 8. - [ ] Don’t pass cucumber Tags from Runner Class, Pass cucumber tags from testng.xml file and bind the tag to Runner Class during runtime
 9. - [ ] Generate Runner classes for each Feature file during runtime.
+> [!WARNING]
+> Using cucumber-jvm-parallel-plugin is not recommended anymore
 10. - [x] Run the test scenarios in multiple threads without using testng.xml file and by using maven commands

 ## Test Case(s) Automated: (Minimum 2 Test Cases Were Required)